pulsar-edit/pulsar/packages/symbols-view/README.md

 ### Community package providers

 Any package can act as a symbol provider.
-[These are the packages on the Pulsar Package Repository that provide the `symbol.provider` service.](https://web.pulsar-edit.dev/packages?service=symbol.provider&serviceType=provided)
+[These are the packages on the Lumine Package Repository that provide the `symbol.provider` service.](https://web.pulsar-edit.dev/packages?service=symbol.provider&serviceType=provided)

 ## Commands